1ukas-s/rendezvous-numbers/README.md

 # rendezvous-numbers
 Using optimizers to find rendezvous numbers of certain metric spaces.
 To use, you must install Julia and use pkg to install Optim and BlackBoxOptim.
-From there, download the script and modify the parameters to your liking.
+Afterward you need to create or input a path to a 'module' script that defines two or three things about a metric space, all wrapped in Distributed.@everywhere:
+   1. param: (0,1)^n -> ℝ^(n+1), which parameterizes the unit interval into n+1 dimensional space.
+   2. dist: (0,1)^2n -> ℝ+, which uses the parameterization to find the distance between two points.
+This script may contain the following functions:
+   3. find_diameter: no input -> ℝ+, a method of calculating the maximum distance between two points in your metric space.
+        If this is not included, optimization will be used to find this value (Must be defined as a function, not a variable).
+   4. magic_number: no input ->  ℝ+, if the magic number has a known formula to compare results with.

+Finally, run solver.jl with 3 command line arguments: the number of cores to dedicate, the number of tasks, and the path to the 'module' you want to run.
+These can be defined during the script's execution by users but not through cluster job managers, so this must be done e.g. 'julia ./solver.jl 4 8 ./modules/reg_polygon.jl' when submitting scripts to cluster job managers.

 We utilize Optim.jl and BlackBoxOptim.jl in this script, whose licenses can be found below: